 Get more iodine

-Iodine stabilizes thyroid functioning.
+Iodine stabilizes thyroid function.
 Thyroid hormones are necessary for body’s balanced metabolism.
 Hence, increasing iodine intake is a good way of keeping the body in tune, especially the hair.

 Add fish in your weekly menu and try to opt for iodize table salt for cooking and seasoning.
-Iodine can overcome rapidly greying hair as in one’s 20s or even 30s.
+Iodine can overcome rapid greying of hair as in one’s 20s or even 30s.